NusratNawshin/GWU_DS_Capstone/README.md

 - preprocessing.py: Read data from annotation json files and kept only the image names and captions.
 Split into TRAIN-VALIDATION-TEST set and stored annotaions in csv files

-- single_image_captioning.py: Reads the best model, extracts image feature and returns generated caption for single test image file
+- single_image_captioning.py: Reads the best model, reads image from static/test1, extracts image feature and returns generated caption for single test image file

 - test.py: Reads the best model and generates captions on the test set